fabiocaccamo/django-freeze/README.md

 Run ``python manage.py generate_static_site``

 ####URL
-Superusers and staff can **download a .zip** containing the generated static site using the following url:
+Superusers and staff can use the following urls to **download a .zip** containing the generated static site or to just generate the static website.

+``/freeze/download-static-site/``
 ``/freeze/generate-static-site/``

 *(the time necessary to generate the static site depends on the size of the project)*